Supreme Court win for girl with epilepsy expected to make disability lawsuits against schools easier

 But lower courts ruled against the family's claim for damages, despite finding the school had fallen short.
 That’s because courts in that part of the country required plaintiffs to show schools used “bad faith or gross misjudgment,” a higher legal standard than most disability discrimination claims.

+The family appealed to the Supreme Court, which found that lawsuits against schools should have the same requirements as other disability discrimination claims.

+Children with disabilities and their parents “face daunting challenges on a daily basis.
+We hold today that those challenges do not include having to satisfy a more stringent standard of proof than other plaintiffs,” Chief Justice John Roberts wrote for the court.

-The district also argued that all claims over accommodations for people with disabilities should be held to the same higher standard — a potentially major switch that would have been a “five-alarm fire” for the disability rights community, the girl's lawyers said.
+The court rebuffed the district's argument, made late in the appeals process, that all claims over accommodations for people with disabilities should be held to the same higher standard — a potentially major switch that would have been a “five-alarm fire” for the disability rights community, the girl's lawyers said.

+Justice Clarence Thomas, joined by Justice Brett Kavanaugh, wrote separately to say he would be willing to consider those arguments at some point in the future, though he didn't say whether they would win.

+But Justice Sonia Sotomayor, joined by Justice Ketanji Brown Jackson, saw it differently.
+Sotomayor wrote in another concurrence that adopting those higher standards more broadly would “eviscerate the core” of disability discrimination laws.

 Follow the AP's coverage of the U.S. Supreme Court at https://apnews.com/hub/us-supreme-court.